Submit your photo of COVID-19-related skin conditions

-The SARS-CoV-2 virus is found in droplets spread by an infected individual that has been coughing, sneezing, talking, or touching items.
+The SARS-CoV-2 virus is found in droplets spread by an infected individual coughing, sneezing, talking, or touching items.
 The droplets may land on surfaces such as door handles, computer keyboards, and tabletops.
 The virus remains infectious for several days on smooth surfaces but for shorter periods on paper, wood, or cloth.

 An uninfected individual may touch an invisible droplet then touch their face, transmitting the virus through the mucous membranes of their mouth, nose, and eyes, resulting in infection.

-Patients are infectious for a couple of days before becoming unwell, when unwell, and for some time after clinical recovery from COVID-19.
+Patients are often infectious for a few days before becoming unwell, when unwell, and for some time after clinical recovery from COVID-19.

 The severity of COVID-19 is variable.
-Some people infected with the virus SARS-CoV-2 do not develop any symptoms.
-Approximately 80% of patients have mild symptoms or are asymptomatic and approximately 20% have shortness of breath that develops around 5–8 days after onset .
+Approximately 80% of patients have mild symptoms or are asymptomatic.
+The incubation period is generally within 14 days of exposure; for most, the onset is 4–5 days.
 Those with shortness of breath can rapidly deteriorate, and therefore should be admitted to hospital for assessment and management.

 The most common symptoms of COVID-19 are: